johnson-c/ColRadPy/doc/tutorial.rst

 Collisional Radiative theory has been updated to included general collisional radiative (GCR) theory, this is outlined in (Summers 2006).

+The tutrial will go over the major topics

+The atomic data input for colradpy is overviewed in `Atomic Data and the ADF04 File`_

+Running ColRadPy will be outlined in `Running ColRadPy`_

+Built in post processes in ColRadPy is described in `Post processing analysis built in functions`_

+Posted processing for advanced users will be outlined in `Post processing analysis advanced`_

+The generalized collisional radiative coefficients will be discussed in `Generalized radiative coefficients (GCRs)`_

+Functionality for advanced users is outlined in `Advanced functionality`_

 Atomic Data and the ADF04 File
 ==============================
 Atomic data is generally made by calculating cross-sections (probablity) of transitions.